paddumelanahalli/Agile-week5-class/README.md

 - **Negative Testing:** Attempting to force an error (e.g., debiting more than balance).
 - **Black-Box:** Testing based on requirements (input/output) without viewing code.
 - **White-Box:** Testing specific `if/else` paths within the source files.

+How to Push to your GitHub (Week 10 Syntax)
+Following your Week 10 slides for the "Simple Git Workflow":

+git init

+git add .

+git commit -m "Initial commit for Week 5 Automation Lab"

+git remote add origin <your-repo-url>

+git push -u origin main